BraunMichael/Misc/README.md

 See [MATLABwithGithub](MATLABwithGithub.MD) for how to setup Github in MATLAB

 ## Moving Virtual Environments in Pycharm
-After moving the venv folder, need to go to venv/bin/activate and edit the VIRTUAL_ENV variable line to the new path.
+After moving the venv folder:
+- Go to venv/bin/, open the activate file, and edit the VIRTUAL_ENV variable line to the new path.
+- Also in venv/bin/, open all the pip files, and edit the top line to match the new path.